Shape your learning journey

 Healthcare consumes at least 10% of the developed world’s resources and is growing fast.
 Many developing countries are beginning to experience similar pressures as the more established health systems.
 On this elective we focus on the emerging challenges that public and private healthcare providers face as a result.
 We consider the underlying causes, ways in which organisations are responding and what further changes are likely in the near term for which we should plan.

 This module will develop your understanding of the principles, strategies, and tactics of effective negotiation and professional relationship management.

-Strategy in Volatile and Uncertain Environments
+Strategy in Volatile and Uncertain Environments (On-campus)

 Today’s leaders face the challenge of having to cope with uncertain and dynamic environments when managing their businesses.
 Unpredictable shifts in customer preferences, technologies, regulations, competitive landscapes, social environments and political environments often threaten key organisational goals.
 While such conditions force some firms to switch to survival mode, others seem to persistently turn the odds to their favour and outperform their peers.
 In this module, we explore how to capitalise on opportunities in uncertain environments and mitigate challenges.
 Specifically, we disentangle different dimensions in today’s dynamic environments and look at how volatility, uncertainty, complexity, and ambiguity (VUCA) shape effective strategies and determine business outcomes.